Frequently Asked Questions

 2. How are water charges calculated?

-Charges for water include two parts: charges for water used (usage) and charges for service availability (base charge).
+Water charges include two parts: charges for water used (usage) and charges for service availability (base charge).
 The base charge is a fixed amount for being connected to the public water system.
-This fixed amount includes but is not limited to operations and maintenance costs for processing, treatment, storage and delivery of water, emergency service, customer care assistance and billing services.
+This fixed amount includes, but is not limited to, operations and maintenance costs for processing, treatment, storage, and delivery of water, emergency service, customer care assistance, and billing services.
 Usage charges are based on the volume of water used.

 The amount a customer is billed is determined through established rates.